 There are two ways you can export an existing job to a project.

-In Server Explorer, right-click the job node in the Stream Analytics Jobs node and select Export to New Stream Analytics Project.
+In Server Explorer, under the Stream Analytics Jobs node, right-click the job node.
+Select Export to New Stream Analytics Project.

 Known issues and limitations

-- There is no support for Power BI output and Azure Date Lake Store output.
+- Support isn't available for Power BI output and ADLS output.